mdavezac/LaDa/sphinx-doc/source/userguide/vasp.rst

 At this point, it might have come as a surprise to see ``encut=1``.
 What units are we talking about here?
-A number of parameters have enhanced behaviors with respect to the original VASP_ code, in order to make it easier to specify paramaters valid for many calculations. :py:attr:`encut
-<functional.vasp.encut>` is one of those.
+A number of parameters have enhanced behaviors with respect to the original VASP_ code, in order to make it easier to specify parameters valid for many calculations. :py:attr:`~incar.Incar.encut` one of those.
 It can be specified:

   - as floating point smaller than 3, in which case it is a factor of the largest `ENMAX` of all the species in the calculation.